We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 How much does it cost to change your locks?

 Expect to pay $40 to more than $500 for hardware per lock and at least $200 more (about $75 an hour) if you choose professional installation.
 However, if you purchase your own lock, you can most likely replace it in under an hour and save quite a bit of money.
-It takes only a few simple tools that you probably own already and some knowledge of the steps involved with changing a lock.
+It takes only a few simple tools that you probably own and some knowledge of the steps involved with changing a lock.

 You’ll pay $15 to $25 for a rekey kit that allows you to rekey the locks yourself, assuming you can match the lock’s brand.
 If you have a pro perform this service, expect to pay $50 to $200.

 There are other high-tech options for locking doors, too, but the installation processes and costs vary by product.
-Many locks feature a keypad with a code instead for keyless entry to the door with a programmed digit code that you can reset easily if necessary.
-Home security, via smart locks synced to a phone, tablet, or PC, allowing you to lock and unlock the door remotely.
+Many locks feature a keypad with a code for keyless entry to the door with a programmed digit code that you can reset easily if necessary.
+Home security via smart locks synced to a phone, tablet, or PC, allow you to lock and unlock the door remotely.
 Smart locks will also send an alert to your device if the door is unlocked in your absence.

 Final Thoughts